Ozzie Albies Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 23rd-ranked team ERA among all league pitching staffs (4.53).
+- The Mets have a 4.58 team ERA that ranks 22nd among all MLB pitching staffs.

-- Mets pitchers combine to surrender 81 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- The Mets surrender the fifth-most home runs in baseball (83 total, 1.3 per game).

-- Scherzer gets the start for the Mets, his 10th of the season.
-He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.
+- Verlander gets the start for the Mets, his seventh of the season.
+He is 2-3 with a 4.25 ERA and 30 strikeouts through 36 2/3 innings pitched.

-- The righty last pitched on Thursday against the Philadelphia Phillies, when he threw seven innings, allowing one earned run while giving up five hits.
+- His last time out was on Friday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering one earned run while giving up five hits.

-- The 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while giving up a batting average of .220 to opposing hitters.
+- The 40-year-old has amassed an ERA of 4.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.